jhdeov/ArmenianVerbs/paradigms/README.md

 indicative past imperfective 3pl	|	subjunctive past imperfective 3sg	|	negative indicative past imperfective 3pl	|	negative subjunctive past imperfective 3pl

 ## Differences from Boyacioglu 2010
 Boyacioglu provides the most complete coverage of Western Armenian verbs.
-Although our paradigm files and verb list files largely are adapted from Boyacioglu, we reorganized some minor details.
+Although our paradigm files and verb list files are largely the same as Boyacioglu 2010, we reorganized some minor details.
 1) **Stems**: Boyacioglu 2010 doesn't explicitly state the stem of words.
 The stems are our own analysis.
 2) **Affixes**: Boyacioglu uses the morphological marker -ուլ (*-ul*) as the affix for Classes 21 and 22, but we use -նուլ (*-nul*).
 3) **Subclass**: While still using Boyacioglu's class numbering, we set up subclasses for conjugations which slightly differ.
 For example, Classes 3 and 4 include both simple verbs and passive verbs.
 We set these two types of verbs apart.